lvidarte/ai-experiments/comfy/README.md

 ### [DOM](https://github.com/lvidarte/digitalocean-manager/) project with automations for:

-1. Starts an Nvidia H100 GPU droplet with [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and the `models02` volume with some models.
+1. Starts an Nvidia H100 GPU droplet with [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and the `models02` volume with AI models.

 ```bash
 ./run-comfy.sh